 There are many different ways to do a time audit.
 The method that you use doesn’t really matter, as long as it works for you.
 Here are some ideas to get you started.

-- One simple way is to set a timer on your phone or watch (if you have a fancy watch) for every half hour or hour.
+- One simple way is to set a timer on your phone or watch for every half hour or hour.
 When the timer goes off, you write down what you are doing and continue tracking throughout the day.

 - Use a chart to write down your actions.
-I have created a simple chart that you can use: time audit form.
+I have created a simple chart that you can use: time.audit.spreadsheet.
 You simply write down what you are doing in each time block.

 - Make a list of items or projects that you want to accomplish for the day and check off each one as you go (also write down the amount of time they took).
 At the end of the day, see what you didn’t finish.